 💬Frequently Asked Questions

 Asparagus can be stored in the fridge for up to 5 days before cooking.
 You can store it upright in a glass of water as you would flowers, or wrap it in damp paper towels and place it in a plastic bag.

-White Asparagus with Hollandaise Sauce and Spring Herbs
+White Asparagus with Hollandaise Sauce and Fresh Herbs

 - 1 pound white asparagus ends trimmed